stryker-mutator/stryker-js/CONTRIBUTING.md

 2. Create a fork on your github account.
 3. When writing your code, please confirm to the existing coding style.
    See [.editorconfig](https://github.com/infosupport/stryker/blob/master/.editorconfig) and the [typescript guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)
-4. Please write unit tests or integration tests.
+4. Please create or edit unit tests or integration tests.
 5. Run the tests using `npm test`
+6. When creating commits, please confirm to [the angular commit message cheat](https://docs.google.com/document/d/1rk04jEuGfk9kYzfqCuOlPTSJw3hEDZJTBN5E5f1SALo/edit).
+   Namely in thise form `<type>(<scope>): <subject>\n\n[body]`
+   * Type: feat, fix, docs, style, refactor, test, chore.
+   * Scope can the the file or group of files (not a strict right or wrong)
+   * Subject and body: present tense (~changed~*change*, ~added~*add*) and include motivation and contrasts with previous behavior

-Don’t get discouraged!
+Don't get discouraged!
 We estimate that the response time from the maintainers is around a day or so.

 # Bug triage